 - Joe Hsy – Head of Engineering – Data Science and Innovation at LiveRamp

 - Ope Banwo – Software Engineer, Data Science at LiveRamp

-Built on LiveRamp’s RampID, a consistent and anonymous person-based ID, our lookalike modeling solution is channel and device agnostic, meaning we can ingest virtually any ID types and produce modeled audiences for a different ID space, such as display channels using cookies.
+Built on LiveRamp’s RampID, a consistent and pseudonymous person-based ID, our lookalike modeling solution is channel and device agnostic, meaning we can ingest virtually any ID types and produce modeled audiences for a different ID space, such as display channels using cookies.
 This opens up inventory, such as TV, that are often inaccessible by other modeling providers.
 Learn the mechanics behind LiveRamp’s RampID and how it can enable lookalike modeling.

 - Quinn Stearns – Software Engineer at LiveRamp

 - Tara Aida – Product Manager for Privacy at LiveRamp

 Since innovation typically outpaces legislation, an ethical approach to data requires safeguards, policies, and engineering that go beyond what is required by the law to protect consumer privacy.
 GDPR and CCPA are some recent examples of data ethics challenges businesses face.
 In this session, learn how LiveRamp addresses recent legislation and the ethical treatment of data from a development and engineering perspective.